 COST is a relatively small Trust.
 But it has a large client market.
 It has identified a niche area of need.
 In so doing it has assisted hundreds of young people to raise the necessary funds from churches, from temporary work and from other trusts.
 Our selection procedure has come to be relied upon by others.
 We are investing in young lives and have proved that a little goes a long way!

-The work of the Trust has become widely known and short term volunteers from the following organisations have been awarded grants in the past year:
+The work of the Trust has become widely known and short term volunteers from the following organisations are amongst recent grant recipients:

 Latin Link, Action Partners, CMS, Oasis, INF, OM, YWAM, INTERSERVE, OMF, Mid Africa Ministries, AEF, World Horizons.